UAFramework/git-homework-fix-errors/homework.md

 What is JavaScript?

-A programming language used on the internet
+JavaScript is a scripting or programming language that allows you to implement complex features on web pages — every time a web page does more than just sit there and display static information for you to look at — displaying timely content updates, interactive maps, animated 2D/3D graphics, scrolling video jukeboxes, etc.

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+When people want to show off code to each other they can put it on Github Git is a system that lets you manage and keep track of your code GitHub Helps you in creation of a collective code
 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You can change it without influence to original file or code

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You copy it from GitHub to your local machine
 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+Request that lets you tell the other users of the project about the changes you pushed in a branch

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see all the commits you've done during the project

 ## Question 13